DangerN/mod-3-client/README.md

 This app helps you to achieve your fitness goals by giving you the ability to easily record your sets, sessions, and exercises.

 ## How to Use
 Sign in is required to use this app.
-Unfortunately user creation is not open at this time.
+Unfortunately user creation is not implemented at this time.

 ## To Do
 * Allow users to sign up.